Launching Q2, 2023.

 When do I get paid for artworks I’ve sold?

-• Additionally, we use Stripe connect to pay artists, critics and sellers.
-Once you’ve made a sale and it’s time to be paid, you’ll be promoted to set up your Stripe account.
-You will be directed to a Stripe connect portal to activate your account.
+• Additionally, you will be required to set up a Stripe account to be paid.
+Once you’ve made a sale and it’s time to be paid, you’ll be prompted to set up your Stripe account.
 You will only be required to do this once.

 When do I get paid royalties for artworks that have resold?

-Who pays for transaction fees, shipping and handling?
+Who pays for transaction fees, shipping and packaging?

 Who pays for art critics?